manimino/ducks/README.md

 ### Usage

-Find which day will be good for flying a kite.
-It needs to be sunny and have a wind speed between 5 and 10.
+Find a good day for flying a kite.
+It needs to be sunny skies and have a wind speed between 5 and 10.

 ```
 from filterbox import FilterBox